mj0730/big-mac/README.md

 ## Description

+This application uses historical big mac prices to display information based on the user country and a random county.

 For the first requirement to find the ip address location, normally this could be obtained from the browswer request.
 However, a browser running on localhost wouldn't give a public IP to resolve.
-To solve this, the server uses the API at whatismyipaddress.com to send a query request.
+In this app, the server uses the API at whatismyipaddress.com to send a query request.

+The second requirement displays the amount of Big Mac's that could be purchased with the user entered amount in thier local currency.
+The third converts local currency to the currency of a random country and displays the amount of big macs that could be purchased at the "Big Mac exchange rate".

+When the server starts, it will generate a json file with the Big Mac data.
+If running nodemon or something similar, be sure to exclude monitoring the src/server/json directory, or else the server will perpetually restart.